 We note the intention for implementation from 1st July 2018, and raise for the Department’s consideration the timing of these changes vis-à-vis the timing of other changes that impact on carers’ lives, in particular, the NDIS roll-out and the rationalisation and tendering of the Commonwealth Home Support Program.
 Given the completion both of the NDIS roll out and of the CHSP transition is not until 2019, implementation of the new carer support service system will need to consider how best to manage its own transition and its role during the ageing and disability transition periods without disrupting carer access to supports.
 There is always the danger, during periods of considerable change, for individuals not to seek assistance because it is ‘too hard’, ‘confusing’ or for providers to inadvertently mislead clients because of the speed and scale of program change that is underway.

-While we congratulate the Department on its recognition of the need for transition planning, we urge the Department not to underestimate either the scale of the changes being introduced and therefore the need for an appropriate transition period such as 2-3 years or the communication and change management activities that will be required to ensure continuity of service, with clients and providers and recommend that the Department conduct a proactive roadshow for service providers and clients, informing them about the changes.
+While we congratulate the Department on its recognition of the need for transition planning, we urge the Department not to underestimate either the scale of the changes being introduced and therefore the need for an appropriate transition period such as 2-3 years or the communication and change management activities, that will be required to ensure continuity of service, with clients and providers and recommend that the Department conduct a proactive roadshow for service providers and clients, informing them about the changes.